Ultimate Guide to Nature Study

 Creation Club Activities – a series of posts sharing monthly nature club activities

-(The NaturExplorers studies include a section of ideas specifically for nature groups, too.)
+The NaturExplorers curriculum guides include a section of ideas specifically for nature groups, too!

 Nature Study Art and Craft Lessons

 Nature study lends itself well to art and craft projects.
 In fact, we have often tied nature and artist studies together!
-I have only included a few wonderful ideas below, but tons more can be found on my NaturExplorers Pinterest boards.
-(Scroll down to find them.)
 Of course, drawing lessons as part of nature journaling fits in this category, too.

 Dioramas – hands-on with opportunity for creativity make dioramas a good, old-fashioned project